scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_1.md

 # SONiC 101 - Exercise 1: SONiC Topology Setup and Validation [30 Min]

 ### Description:
-In Exercise 1 we will explore the host-VM virtualization environment and log into the SONiC router nodes and perform some system validation.
+In Exercise 1 we will explore the linux-host VM virtualization environment and log into the SONiC router nodes and perform some system validation.
 The 4-node setup in Lab 1 will be used in all subsequent lab exercises.

 ## Contents
 - [SONiC 101 - Exercise 1: SONiC Topology Setup and Validation \[30 Min\]](#sonic-101---exercise-1-sonic-topology-setup-and-validation-30-min)